jaylmiller/sampling_db/README.md

 **10** See database_def.sql for our database specification.

 **11** Stored SQL procedures are in procedures.sql.
 The db_interface.py module has methods which interface with our database using the python-mysql-connector library.
-These methods are used to populate the database. *Add in where SQL stuff is called in the website?*
+These methods are used to populate the database.
+SQL stored procedures are called in samp_map.py using python-mysql-connector library.

+**12** All files are located on this public github. database_dump.sql contains the information in the database at the time of submission.